 How can I get an adaptation made to my house?

-Housing adaptations can reduce the risk of accidents at home and promote independence.
+Housing adaptations can increase your independence and reduce the risk of an accident at home

-If you are disabled, or someone in your home is disabled, you may get help with a wide range of adaptations to your home.
-Examples of adaptations include:
+If you or someone in your home are disabled you may qualify for help with adaptations such as:

 Smaller adaptions can also be made, such as:

-In most cases, as a starting point you should contact your local Social Work Department and ask for an Assessment of Needs, which is usually done by an Occupational Therapist (O.T.).
+In most cases, as a starting point you should contact your local Social Work Department (or NHS Highland in Highland) and ask for an Assessment of Needs, which is usually done by an Occupational Therapist (O.T.).

 For further information see our Disabled Home Adaptations Information Guide.

 How can I update my organisations details on your Scottish Disability Directory?